SussexPAL/PythonCrashCourse/Scripts/scope.md

 ```

 ## Recapping blocks
 We've already looked at flow of control statements like ifs and loops, and we've looked at how we define functions.
-This meens we should be familiar with the idea of blocks.
+This means we should be familiar with the idea of blocks.

 To recap, blocks are the ways we separate out lines of code into groups.
 We need them for flow-control statements to work, otherwise we wouldn't know which lines were part of a statement's body and which were just at the base level.